 During the famine in the mid-1840s, sheds were erected to accommodate 100 additional inmates and 50 fever patients.
 A fever hospital was subsequently erected at the east of the site.

-The former workhouse site is now occupied by housing and nothing remains except an old wall at the northern edge of the site.
+The site is now occupied by housing and nothing remains except an old wall at its northern edge.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.